sosozecri/pixabay-api-animator/README.md

 # Pixabay API Consumer Android application
-Search & display images fetched from Pixabay API Create a fading animation with selected images
+Search & display images fetched from Pixabay API.
+Create a fading animation with selected images

 ## About
-Android application that

 - Author : Sophie ZECRI
 - Created on : 09/06/2020